textpattern/textpattern.github.io/brand/user-docs-guide.md

 Normal text strings are any other type outside of those already described (outside of any functional control or interface widget).
 A notably example are the possible types of text that appear at the bottoms of back-end panels, like software versions numbers.

-Normal text strings should be offset from regular documentation copy by single quotation marks, for example (links are part of the actual interface text):[^examples]
+Normal text strings should be offset from regular documentation copy by single quotation marks, for example (links are part of the actual interface text):

 [Textpattern CMS]() (v4.7.3)
 {: style="margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}